Stress and Anxiety in Cats

 This article is written by Pet Circle Veterinarian,

-Common signs of stress observed in cats include urinary issues such as cystitis or urine spraying, aggression, excessive vocalising, hiding, destructive behaviours, over-grooming and hair loss, humping, and reduced appetite.
+Common signs of stress observed in cats include urinary issues such as cystitis or urine spraying, aggression, excessive vocalising, hiding, destructive behaviours such as inappropriate scratching, over-grooming and hair loss, humping, and reduced appetite.

 Stress is often the underlying root cause of issues such as skin infections, urinary disease, and gastrointestinal illnesses.

 Sometimes it's hard to know what could be causing stress in your feline friend.
 Cats are complex creatures and find certain situations a lot more stressful than other animals do.
 For example, while dogs may be easily adaptable to change, cats often find changes to the home territory incredibly jarring.
 Or, while dogs enjoy meeting new dog friends, cats may find wandering neighborhood cats incredibly frightening.

 It's important to know that every cat has a different stress threshold.
 What stresses one cat out might not phase another cat.
 One cats may suffer from a full blown bout of cystitis after a vet visit, while another might be completely unphased and even enjoy an outing.

 There are a number of common 'red flag' situations that frequently lead to stress and anxiety in cats:

 - - A new pet or family member